 Located along the shores of Lake Erie, Cleveland is a lively town with plenty of attractions.
-If you are looking to get out of town consider taking these amazing day trips from Cleveland.
+You can check 15 top things to do in Cleveland & if you are looking to get out of town consider taking these amazing day trips from Cleveland.
 This lively town offers close proximity to several other interesting cities and attractions that you can explore in a day.

 Here are the 15 best day trips from Cleveland